cpacilio/marvel_continuity/README.md

 - FF #18 (_Super Skrull_)
 - FF #19 (_Pharoah Rama-Tut_) (this classic story was later retconned in Doctor Strange (1974) #53, revealing the undisclosed presence of the astral form of Dr. Strange)
 - FF Annual #2 (_Origin of Dr Doom_)
-- Avengers #3-4 (_Avengers vs Sub-Mariner & Hulk, Capt.
-America awakens_)
-- Avengers #8 (_Kang the Conqueror_)
-- AMS Annual #3 (_Avengers test SM on hunting for Hulk_)
 - FF Annual #3 (_Wedding of Sue and Reed_)

-__Fantastic Four__

-Here, Lee and Kirby seem to have reached a more mature stage of storytelling.
-Plots developments are less obvious, topics more ambitious, and there is excellent character development.
-Pencils are more dynamic and Kirby does a majestic work with The Thing.
-They introduce fresh characters and storylines whose heritage lasts till today: the Inhumans, Galactus and Silver Surfer, Black Panther.

 - FF #44-48 (_Inhumans_)
 - FF #48-50 (_Galactus & Silver Surfer_)
 - FF #51 (_"This man... this monster"_)